To mark Earth Day, we spoke to five young women about how they are doing their best to save the Earth.

 Life ethos to do better for the Earth: Trying to tread a little lighter on the planet and do a little better every day

 The biggest change I've made for the Earth was ending my toxic relationship with fast fashion, back at the start of 2019.
 I'd always loved clothes, but I'd reached a point that I knew was completely unsustainable—for the planet and for my sanity and storage space.
 I felt like I was on a treadmill of trends, perpetually shopping for the next quick-fix item but never reaching the end of the 'must buy' list.
-As a fashion writer, I was learning more and more about the environmental impact of the textile industry and the humanitarian cost of our clothes, and on a personal level I realised that all those hauls just weren't making me happy.
+As a fashion writer, I was learning more and more about the environmental impact of the textile industry and the humanitarian cost of our clothes, and on a personal level I realized that all those hauls just weren't making me happy.
 So I cut down my high street purchases, started buying more secondhand and small independent brands, and then finally I challenged myself to a whole year buying nothing brand new.
 And I never went back.

 I definitely find it difficult sometimes!
 I still have to fight the urge to shop all my feelings better, and I still have those 'I hate all my clothes' meltdowns from time to time—although far less frequently than I used to in the old days.
-But it all got so much easier once I realised that dressing sustainably didn't need to be about abstinence and deprivation, it's not about being po-faced in a hemp sack for the rest of your life.
+But it all got so much easier once I realized that dressing sustainably didn't need to be about abstinence and deprivation, it's not about being po-faced in a hemp sack for the rest of your life.
 When you focus on the love of clothes and the stories behind them, taking care of clothes you love and styling them and actually wearing them again and again and again, it becomes a really joyful, positive thing.
 If you're getting your dopamine hit from wearing a brilliant outfit with a great story behind it, you don't feel that need to shop as much.

 A photo posted by on